 Investors can calculate the annual dividend of a given company by looking at its annual report, or its quarterly report, finding the dividend payout per quarter, and multiplying that number by four.
-For a stock with fluctuating dividend payments, it may make sense to investigate the four most recent quarterly dividends to arrive at the trailing annual dividend.
+For a stock with fluctuating dividend payments, it may make sense to take the four most recent quarterly dividends to arrive at the trailing annual dividend.

 Dividend Yield: Pros and Cons